maxnowack/signaldb/docs/reactivity/other/index.md

     content: Custom Reactivity Adapters for SignalDB
 - - meta
   - name: og:description
     content: Learn how to create custom reactivity adapters for SignalDB.
-This guide provides an overview of the reactivity adapter interface and includes code examples for implementing your own adapter using the `@maverick-js/signals` library.
+This guide provides an overview of the reactivity adapter interface and includes code examples.
 - - meta
   - name: description
     content: Learn how to create custom reactivity adapters for SignalDB.
-This guide provides an overview of the reactivity adapter interface and includes code examples for implementing your own adapter using the `@maverick-js/signals` library.
+This guide provides an overview of the reactivity adapter interface and includes code examples.
 - - meta
   - name: keywords
     content: SignalDB, reactivity adapters, custom reactivity, JavaScript, TypeScript, @maverick-js/signals, dependency management, reactive programming, SignalDB adapter